 Grade Five is referred to as the “golden year” because students at this age are enthusiastic about learning, eager for new challenges, and capable of hard work and creativity.

 Most students have good learning habits and are able to begin more detailed independent work.
-The language and history curriculum lets students explore ancients civilizations including India, Persia, Mesopotamia, Egypt, and Greece.
+The language and history curriculum lets students explore ancient civilizations including India, Persia, Mesopotamia, Egypt, and Greece.
 Students hear the mythologies of these cultures and discuss their philosophies of creation, life and death, and religion.
 This year marks the change from prehistory and mythic representations to formal Western History (classical Greece).

 “Waldorf education has for seventy years been putting into effect what major brain researchers and educators are discovering about the human mind.”